puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 * --migrate
   Turns on migration validation for the preview compilation.
-Validation result is produced to the preview log file or optionally to stdout with --view preview_log
+Validation result is produced to the preview log file or optionally to stdout with '--view preview_log'.
+  When --migrate is on, values where one value is a string and the other numeric are considered equal if they represent the same number.
+This can be turned off with --diff_string_numeric, but turning this off may result in many conflicts being reported that need no action.

+* --diff_string_numeric
+  Makes a difference in type between a string and a numeric value (that are equal numerically) be a conflicting diff.
+Can only be combined with --migrate.

 * --assert equal | compliant
   Modifies the exit code to be 4 if catalogs are not equal and 5 if the preview